THAILAND – The East

 King Narai’s Palace was built by King Narai the Great, the king who ruled Ayutthaya from 1656 to 1688.
 King Narai stayed here for about 8–9 months a year, except during the rainy season.
 He designated Lopburi as the second capital of the Ayutthaya Kingdom.
 The palace was a place for relaxation, hunting, administering the country’s affairs, and welcoming official visitors.
 When the king died in 1688, Lopburi and the palace were abandoned.
 It had piped water.

 King Mongkut (Rama IV) of Rattanakosin ordered the restoration of King Narai’s Palace.
 He built a new throne hall complex.
 In 1924, Prince Damrong Rajanubhab and Prince Narisara Nuwattiwong opened the Chantarapisarn Pavilion in King Narai’s palace as a museum.
-It exhibits more than 1,864 items of the collection of ancient artifacts in different pavilions and buildings of the palace.
+It exhibits more than 1,864 items from the collection of ancient artifacts in different pavilions and buildings of the palace.

 Prang Sam Yod, In the NM Vestiges of the past series, this is a 13th-century temple and a popular tourist destination.
 The temple was built by King Jayavarman VII of the Khmer Empire in the early 13th century.
 Jayavarman intended for the temple to be an important location in the royal cult surrounding himself, and showcased the prestige of the Khmer Empire in Lopburi.
 Of Khmer architecture, the temple is made from brick with a basically absent stucco exterior with three towers, each with a corresponding deity.
 Originally dedicated to Mahayana Buddhism, it was later rededicated to Theravada Buddhism.